macx/init-mac/README.md

 $ export PATH="/usr/local/bin:$PATH" # add Homebrew location to PATH
 $ brew install node                  # install Node and NPN
 $ npm install -g npm-check-updates   # check updates for your installed packages
+$ brew install graphicsmagick        # Used to render repsonisve images from tasks
 ```

 Just in case you need it later: How to update your node version: